 How to compare auto insurance with NerdWallet

 NerdWallet is one of the top results when you Google “compare auto insurance.”
-Founded in 2009 by CEO Tim Chen to provide unbiased, equitable analyses of consumer credit cards, the site now includes data and advice on other financial decisions: mortgage rates, checking accounts, health insurance and auto insurance.
+NerdWallet was founded in 2009 by CEO Tim Chen to provide unbiased, equitable analyses of consumer credit cards.
+The site now includes data and advice on other financial decisions too, such as mortgage rates, checking accounts, health insurance and auto insurance.
 NerdWallet makes money whenever a customer clicks a link on its site and ends up signing up for a new card or purchasing a service.

 How does it stack up against other sites?
 NerdWallet takes a minimal approach.
 Instead of a detailed questionnaire, it asks just three questions: where you live, what car you drive and if you’re currently insured.
 With that information, NerdWallet gives you insurance premium estimates — not quotes — from insurers such as USAA, Allstate and Nationwide.
 The trouble is, these numbers aren’t going to be accurate unless you continue adding information about yourself.
 When you click “get quote,” the site sends you straight to an insurer’s site.

-Regardless of where you look to compare, it’s always a good idea to see what options you have before buying a car insurance policy.
+Regardless of where you look to compare, it’s always a good idea to compare car insurance options you have before buying a car insurance policy.